otienomilcah/GreCycle/Readme.md

 ## Solution Implementation
 * Project Features
-* The app includes feature to reach out nearby recyclers
+* The app includes feature to reach out to nearby recyclers, as well as view all other recyclers registered at the app
 * A features to gain knowledge about recyclable products
+* The app also has a feature of Pick up/Drop off option.
+The user can either choose to drop off the waste at the Recycling centres themselves or can opt for the pick up,   for which they will be charged a small amount as pick up charges.
+* Upon choosing to drop off, users will be granted with a OTP or barcode, which they can provide at the centre to complete the process.

 ### Why would the people recycle?

-* A feature to earn points on recycling through which customers can avail various discounts that eventually motivates them  to recycle more.
+* The user would earn points on recycling, which they can then use to claim vouchers that eventually would motivate them to recycle more.

 ### Presentation slides